-Now is an exciting time for you to take out a mortgage and buy a home due to the 10 year treasury yield.
-This yield rate is a broad economic indicator that has numerous implications for people with mortgages.
+Now is an exciting time for you to take out a mortgage and buy a home due to the 10-year treasury yield.
+This yield rate is a broad economic indicator that has numerous implications for people with mortgages, such as low interest rates.
+This makes buying a home more affordable in the long run.
 Let’s take a look at what a 10-year treasury bond is and how taking advantage of 10-year treasury and mortgage rates benefit you in your home purchase journey.

 Have more questions about the mortgage process?
 Our Loan Officers answer the top mortgage questions here.

-The 10 year treasury bond yield has generally been used as an indicator for a number of economic factors.
+The 10-year treasury bond yield has generally been used as an indicator for a number of economic factors, including the housing market.
 During times of high confidence, investors usually look elsewhere for higher risk, higher return forms of investment, which causes the bond price to go down and its yield to go up.
 This is why even slight movements in the yield on this bond can show promise for returns on multiple kinds of investments.

 While it is not important to understand all of the financial terminology associated with this indicator and the specifics of investing, anyone who is preparing to take out a mortgage can benefit from the savings associated with lower yields.
 This means that a time like the present is great for taking out a mortgage or refinancing, as you will end up owing much less money over the course of the loan due to lower interest on your payments.

 For more information about 10-year treasury and mortgage rates, savings on mortgages or refinancing, consider speaking to one of our dedicated loan officers or get a free rate quote below and see how much you could save.